Skip to content

 Fairmont Chateau-Lake Louise

 After a long day hiking, we popped into this famous hotel to see the grand lobby and visit the Chateau Deli (down the hall from the lobby, open 24 hours, sells coffee, teas, cold drinks, pastries and sandwiches) for coffee.
-Then we headed back to the transit area for our shuttle ride back to the Park-and-Ride center.

 Canoeing on Lake Louise

 Taking a canoe out onto Lake Louise is a popular way to spend time here.
 And for good reason – the setting is magical.
 However, the cost is high and when we visited, the rental line was long.
-The Chateau runs the canoe rental operation; overnight guests have priority (and and receive lower rental rates).
+The Chateau runs the canoe rental operation; overnight guests have priority (and receive lower rental rates).
 A ½ hour rental was $165 when we visited.
 This experience is not worth the money to us.
 We can see the lake, hike along its shore, and hike above it for free.

 Site #1 Lake Louise Hard-Sided Campground Hiking Guide Banff National Park Alberta

-Camping in the Lake Louise Hard-Sided Campground, Banff National Park (tired after a long day)
+Camping in the Lake Louise Hard-Sided Campground

-The facilities seem new and modern with large bathhouses.
-As with other campgrounds at Banff NP, book your spot here as early as possible.
+Book your spot here as early as possible.
 We booked our site in March for an early September stay.

 Bow River from Lake Louise Hard-Sided Campground, Banff National Park, Alberta, CA Camping

-Bow River from Lake Louise Hard-Sided Campground, Banff National Park
+Bow River from Lake Louise Hard-Sided Campground

 1 thought on “Banff National Park, Alberta, Canada”